 Data collection is the process of collecting and measuring the data on targeted variables through an established system to evaluate outcomes by answering relevant questions.
 In simple words, data collection is the gathering of information from various sources.
+Before explaining Questionnaire as a Tool of Data Collection, it is essential to know five major tools of data collection in social research.

 Tools of Data Collection